CreateRemoteThread/fuckshitfuck/README.md

 This toolkit comprises:

+- Normal Side Channels:
   - Acquisition:
     - ./grab3.py, for acquisition from picoscope scopes
     - ./rigol-new.py, for acquisition from rigol scopes
     - ./grab-smartcard.py, for pcsc+picoscope acquisition from smartcards
   - Preprocessing:
     - ./preprocessor.py, for temporal alignment of traces
   - Analysis:
     - ./cpa.py, a multi-model tool for correlation analysis
     - ./dpa.py, a multi-model tool for differential analysis
     - ./plot.py, a simple matplotlib-based tool to view sets of traces
     - ./tlva.py, an implementation of non-specific welch's t-test leak detector
+- Keyboards:
+  - ./y/a.py, an EM leakage and peak detection tool for keyboard scan matrices

 Note the correlation and differential analysis front-ends are now decoupled from the leakage modelling back-ends - models can be found in support/attack.py. cpa.py and dpa.py typically do not need to be changed to analyze traces using different leakage hypotheses.